davenquinn/Thesis/text/acknowledgements.md

 amazing.

-Outside of the department, I would like to thank those who put me on the path to this milestone.
+Outside of the department, I would like to thank those who put me on the path to this work.
 At UNC Chapel Hill, I am in debt to Drew Coleman for building my interest in geology, and to Kevin Stewart for conveying the richness of structural geology.
-Jeff Gillis-Davis at the University of Hawaii was also a simply wonderful mentor.
+Jeff Gillis-Davis at the University of Hawaii was also a wonderful mentor who steered me at crucial points.
+Thanks for the help!

 Finally, I must thank my family --- my parents, Robert and Smita Quinn, have been a huge source of support during this long process, as have my parents-in-law Jim and Teresa Sams.
 The rest of my family has been important to keeping me going too, especially the nascent West Coast branch headed by Chandra Patel, who has so often provided a home away from home.
+Most importantly, I must give the final credit to Beth Sams: getting married to her was one of the superlative moments during this my time at Caltech.
-Most importantly, I must give a lot of credit to my wife Beth Sams, who has made these last six years amazing even as graduate school dominated my life.
-It's been a hard process for you (due to my stress, long absences for fieldwork, and such), and I am lucky to have your love and support to lean on.
+Beth has made these last six years amazing even as graduate school dominated my life.
+Beth, I know it's been a hard on you (due to my stress and long absences for fieldwork);
+I am lucky to have your love and support to lean on.
 It's been a series of adventures for both of us -- I look forward to our next chapter!